lev-gc/rindo-awesome-config/README.md

-# awesome-config
+# rindo-awesome-config

-some config files of tools
+> rindo, the config files of some tools.